AlexFabre/commit-format/README.md

 - Check that each message lines does not exceed a length limit.
 - Check for spelling mistake on commit messages.
+- `NEW` Check commit header/body/footer against a defined template.

 ## Installation